psychemedia/storytelling-notes/and-the-girl-played-on.md

 But if she was harsh towards her daughter, the old woman was politeness itself to Anwen: "Ah, Anwen, I'm sure you're tired after your journey.
 Please sit down, eat, drink."

 So Anwen sat; and she ate, and she drank; and they talked about this, and they talked about that.
 And as they talked, Anwen was careful.
 She said nothing about the leaves that hung but never grew.
-She remembered her mother's advice.
+She remembered her grandmother's advice.
 She said she was poor and she was seeking her fortune.

 "I don't know about a fortune", said the old woman, "but I do need a bit of help around my cottage.
 My *stupid daughter* can't bring water from the well without spilling it.
 So Anwen, if you can sweep the floor, and keep the fire alight, feed the boar each night and bring me a cup of tea in the morning, I'll give you whatever food I can spare.